lassoan/SlicerSegmentationRecipes/Craniotomy/README.md

 Prerequisites
 -------------

-Have a segment that need to cut/partitioned into multiple pieces
+Have a segment that need to be cut/partitioned into multiple pieces.

 Recommended workflow
 --------------------